 IATA BSP Agents reserve the right to charge any additional administration fee from their clients to cover their operational expenses, but this must then be collected and communicated to their clients outside the BSP process.
 Any inclusion of such will be deemed non-refundable.

-Note:Either an administration or cancellation fee (whichever is the highest) will be charged when processing a refund for the BSPZA market.
+Note:Either an administration or cancellation fee (whichever is the highest) will be charged when processing a refund.

 REFUNDING OF TAXES ONLY

 In the event where the entire fare is non-refundable, the non-refundable amount must be reflected in the remittance area, therefore, the amount must reflect in the cancellation penalty area followed by the vat in the vat box.